CongducPham/LowCostLoRaGw/README.md

 - a ready-to-use Node-Red flow to show how received data can be uploaded to MQTT brokers and ThingSpeak
 - MongoDB v3.0.9

-The image should work on RPI0 to RPI3 version B. For RPI3B+, it is reported that an update with `rpi-update` allows the SD card to boot.
-Then follow the procedures in [this link](https://www.linuxquestions.org/questions/slackware-arm-108/raspberry-pi-3-b-wifi-nic-not-found-4175627137/) to copy over the drivers for the WiFi radios.
+The image should work on RPI0 to RPI3B/3B+.
+For RPI3B+, we performed an update with `rpi-update` on Jessie.
+Then we followed the procedures in [this link](https://www.linuxquestions.org/questions/slackware-arm-108/raspberry-pi-3-b-wifi-nic-not-found-4175627137/) to copy over the drivers for the 3B+ WiFi radios.
+The image has already all these features and should work on all RPI models.
+We however recommend the 3B version unless you need to run other applications on the RPI otherwise the last 3B+ is much more power consuming and heats a lot more.

 It is not a MacOS X DMG package as the extension may be misleading, simply unzip the file and burn the dmg file to an SD card.
 Use an SD card of a minimum of 8GB.
-Take also a class 10.
+Take also a class 10 (it is more than recommended!).
 If you have bigger SD card, e.g. 16GB, then after boot, use `raspi-config` (see [tutorial here](https://www.raspberrypi.org/documentation/configuration/raspi-config.md)) to resize the partition in order to use the extra space available (you will need to reboot but `raspi-config` will ask you for that).
 You can use `df -h` to verify that you have more space after reboot.

 You can look at various tutorials on how to burn an image to an SD card.
 There is one [here from raspberrypi.org](https://www.raspberrypi.org/documentation/installation/installing-images/) and [here from elinux.org](http://elinux.org/RPi_Easy_SD_Card_Setup).
-I use a Mac to do so and [this is my preferred solution](https://www.raspberrypi.org/documentation/installation/installing-images/mac.md).
+We use a Mac to do so and [this is our preferred solution](https://www.raspberrypi.org/documentation/installation/installing-images/mac.md).
 The [Linux version](https://www.raspberrypi.org/documentation/installation/installing-images/linux.md) is not very different.
 The `Etcher` tool is also very nice and you don't even need to unzip the SD card image.
-I also use that solution extensively.
+We also use that solution extensively.

 When booting from the provided SD card image
 ============================================